uc-cdis/cloud-automation/kube/services/portal/README.md

 customizes the portal to work with the brain commons' dictionary.

 Second, the optional `tier_access_level` property in the `global` object of `manifest.json` determines the access level of a common.
 Valid options for `tier_access_level` are `libre`, `regular` and `private`.
 Common will be treated as `private` by default.
+For `regular` level data commons, there's another configuration environment variable `tier_access_limit`, which is the minimum visible count for aggregation results.
+By default set to 1000.

 The portal includes support for several customization profiles in its code base in various files under the [data/config](https://github.com/uc-cdis/data-portal/tree/master/data/config) and [custom/](https://github.com/uc-cdis/data-portal/tree/master/custom) folders.